 We also supply the fill station at Pat’s Package Store in Williamsburg.

-If you want to exchange your propane tank, you can do it at Corners Grocery in Worthington or Goshen General Store in Goshen or Old Creamery Co-op in Cummington.
+If you want to exchange your propane tank, you can do it at Corners Grocery in Worthington, Goshen General Store in Goshen or Old Creamery Co-op in Cummington.

 Getting your propane with Automatic Delivery from George Propane is great.
 No need to go outside and regularly check your propane tank gauge to see if it’s time for the propane tanks refill.